ha7ilm/openwebrx/README.md

 However, if you hold the shift key, you can drag the center line (BFO) or the whole passband (PBS).

+## Configuration tips

+If you want to run OpenWebRX on a remote server instead of localhost, do not forget to set *server_hostname* in `config_webrx.py`, or you may get a WebSocket error.

+DSP CPU usage can be fine-tuned in `plugins/dsp/csdr/plugin.py`: you can set transition bandwidths higher (thus degrade filter performance by decreasing the length of the kernel, but also decrease CPU usage).

 ## Todo

 Currently, clients use up a lot of bandwidth.
 This will be improved later.